-- 1. The Institutional Advancement Office is available to all faculty and administration interested in outside funding for programs or special projects. - 2.
-Faculty and administration are welcome to come to the Institutional Advancement Office to use resource materials or to meet with the staff to explore the feasibility of outside funding. - 3.
-The Institutional Advancement Office will circulate all proposal guidelines received by the university to the Vice President for Academic Affairs.
-Any faculty members wishing to receive materials he/she is not currently receiving (i.e. NSF Guidelines, National Endowment for the Humanities programs, etc.) should contact the Vice President for Academic Affairs. - 4.
-A Viterbo University Grant Initiation Form should accompany all grant requests made to external granting entities.
-The completed form should be submitted to the appropriate Dean or immediate supervisor.
-That party's signature, as well as the signatures for the Vice Presidents indicated, is required for each grant.
-Only after the Grant Initiation Form is completed, and the grant request authorized, will the grant request be provided to the external granting entity.
-The Vice President of Finance and Administration will notify the grant initiator of approval of the grant request and maintain a copy of the requesting on file, or will notify the grant initiator of disapproval with rationale for such decision.
+The completed form, which should be accompany all grant request made to external granting entities is submitted to the appropriate Dean or immediate supervisor for approval.
+That party's signature, as well as the signatures for the Vice Presidents and President, is required for each grant.
+Only after the Grant Initiation Form is completed, and the grant request authorized, will the grant proposal be submitted to the external granting entity.
+The Grants Office will notify the grant initiator of approval of the grant request and maintain a copy of the request on file, or will notify the grant initiator of disapproval with rationale for such decision.